LelandYan/machine_learning/README.md

-# the note of tensorflow learning
+# the note of tensorflow learning and machine learning